toumorokoshi/sprinter/README.md

 deactivate MY_ENVIRONMENT

-    $ sprinter switch TARGET_ENVIRONMENT
+    $ sprinter update MY_ENVIRONMENT

-deactivates all other environments and activates TARGET_ENVIRONMENT
+Updates the environment to the latest version as specified in the manifest, and activates it